 1. Obesity and digestion

 The research states that eating whole grain foods can lower BMI (body mass index).
 Eating a Rolled Oat increases the feeling of fullness and reduces hunger pangs.
-Rolled Oats have a compound known as B-glucan which reduces appetite and enhances the hunger-fighting hormones cholecystokinin.
+They have a compound known as B-glucan which reduces appetite and enhances the hunger-fighting hormones cholecystokinin.

 2. Blood pressure

 Rolled Oats when eaten as breakfast give an excellent source of energy to children.
 It helps in increasing their memory.
 A bowl full of porridge can keep power intact for four hours.
-Rolled Oats improve concentration, makes teeth stronger, and also makes the nervous system healthy.
+They improve concentration, makes teeth stronger, and also makes the nervous system healthy.

 Rolled Oats is a breakfast choice for many athletes because of various health benefits it provides; it is a great protein and carbohydrate source.
-Rolled oats eaten before one hour of any moderate intensity exercise increases the performance level because it alters metabolism.
+When eaten before one hour of any moderate intensity exercise increases the performance level because it alters metabolism.

 7. Rolled Oats for Diabetes